bdunderscore/modular-avatar/docs~/docs/tutorials/object_toggle_manual/index.md

 ﻿---
-sidebar_position: 2
+sidebar_position: 6
-sidebar_label: Toggle an object
+sidebar_label: Building an animator manually
 ---

 # Toggle an object (using manual animations)